frankchang1000/ShooterStopper/README.md

 Ensuring **safety** for students using live security feeds and advanced AI.

+*School shootings have devastated America in the last few decades by taking away innocent lives of children.
+In these past weeks, it seems that the school shooting cases have escalated tremendously.
+We developed ShooterStopper as a resource friendly and efficient program which uses artificial intelligence to inform schools when a weapon is detected by a security camera.*

 ## Table of Contents 🧾
 * [Why ShooterStopper](#why-shooterstopper)
 * [How it Works](#how-it-works-)